 - Careers staff available – students encouraged to book appointments with our careers staff

-- Research skills – 4/5 Tutor sessions dedicated to considering university choices
+- Research skills – 4/5 Tutor sessions dedicated to considering future pathways

 - Open days – Students begin to attend open days at universities they may be interested in